ocaml/ocaml.org/data/tutorials/guides/1wf_06_database.md

 The OCaml ecosystem provides multiple libraries which can be used to access a RDBMS.

-One of these libraries is `caqti` which has multiple advantages:
+One of these libraries is `caqti`.
+It has the following features:

 - it can be used with multiple RDBMS (Postgres, MariaDB, SQLite3),
 - it can be used in a Lwt context which permits its use in some application server.
 Especially